 interpreter is defining an algebra, and vice versa.

-.
-Moreover, its mapping from the TFc
+from TFC.
+Moreover, its mapping from the TFc to the

-is injective and onto.
+data type ADT.nat is injective and onto.

-Hence it is an isomorphism and ADT
+Hence it is an isomorphism and ADT is also an initial algebra.

-Exercise: show the homomorphism from ADT
+Exercise: show the homomorphism from ADT to TFC, which must

 exist.

-are isomorphic and hence `essentially the
+Although TFC and ADT are isomorphic and hence `essentially the

 same', there may still be useful presentation differences between